 Wearing your Shin guards

-With your field hockey shin guards you need to wear them so they give you maximum protection, and Field Hockey Sticks USA recommend that you follow the step below when putting on your Field Hockey Shinguards-
+With your field hockey shin guards you need to wear them so they give you maximum protection, and Field Hockey Sticks USA recommends that you follow the steps below when putting on your Field Hockey Shinguards-

 1. Put on a thin pair of socks or shin guard inner socks first to protect your legs and absorb any moisture.